DistressedWhale/PrettyCoolNames/README.md

 ##### A simple mod for Into the Breach by Subset Games.
  Instead of mech names being boring stuff like "Punch Mech", the names are picked from a random list of names such as "Vanguard", "Striker" etc.

- Only the first four squads are done.
-(Rift Walkers, Rusting Hulks, Steel Judoka and Blitzkrieg)
+ Only the first five squads are done.
+(Rift Walkers, Rusting Hulks, Zenith Guard, Blitzkrieg and Steel Judoka)

 ## Installation
 1. Download the git repository